 Bird & Bird converted to a limited liability partnership (LLP) on 29 November 2008.
 Our office in Spain became its own separate limited liability partnership.
 Our office in France became an association d'avocats à responsabilité professionnelle individuelle (AARPI) on 1 December 2008.
 For more detail of these changes please click here.

 A list of members of Bird & Bird LLP, Bird & Bird (MEA) LLP and Bird & Bird (Spain) LLP and of any non-members who are designated as partners, and of their respective professional qualifications, is open to inspection at our London office address and can also be found here.
-All such persons are solicitors of England and Wales, exempt European lawyers, registered European lawyers, registered foreign lawyers, patent attorneys or tax advisers.
+All such persons are solicitors of England and Wales, exempt European lawyers, registered European lawyers, registered foreign lawyers, patent attorneys or tax advisers, except where indicated.

 Contacting Bird & Bird